-K.E ZHANG is a BFA graduate of the SAIC.
-K. E focused on Architecture, Eco Design, Historic Preservation, and Graphic Design during her undergraduate studies.
+K.E Keyi Zhang is an Architect and multimedia Artist, a BFA graduate of the SAIC, Master of Architecture Candidate at Cornell University.
+Keyi focused on Architecture, Eco Design, Historic Preservation, and Graphic Design during her undergraduate studies.
 Most of her Architecture designs deal with conflicts and cooperation between historic-cultural context and future development.
 Her installation proposes and considers time, space, and material flow.
-K.E was curation volunteer for Chicago Architecture Biannual and Chicago Open House.
-K.E is the main writer and chief editor of ZL Garden.
-As a Graphic designer, K.E is excited to be able to communicate design ideas with others with her drawings.
+Keyi was curation volunteer for Chicago Architecture Biannual and Chicago Open House.
+Keyi is the main writer and chief editor of ZL Garden.
+As a Graphic designer, Keyi is excited to be able to communicate design ideas with others with her drawings.
 She has been instrumental in creating many journeys on NEXT.cc and starting NEXT.cc’s Worksheets series for K12 students.

 CHENYU LIN, CO-FOUNDER

 ChenYu is a Chicago-based Architect/Animation Artist studying in AIADO/FVNMA department in SAIC.
 ChenYu is passionate about ancient Chinese Architecture and the inheritance of Chinese Culture, and she is the main writer and main editor in ZL Garden.
 For every journal in ZL Garden, ChenYu tries to experience those places in person before writing.
 ChenYu is excited to make animation artworks and video editing as well.
 ChenYu has great leadership skills as will, and she works in SAIC CSSA to help creating involved community for international students for two years.